Tourist Guide to Money in Uzbekistan: ATMs, Cards, Exchange

 Yes, you can use your foreign card to pay while in Uzbekistan.

-Uzbekistan is really opening up to the world.
+Uzbekistan is opening up to the world.
 Ever since the death of the former president dictator Karimov in 2016, Uzbekistan has been looking to attract more tourists and make it easy for them to spend money in the country.
 Today, Uzbekistan is indeed a very safe country.

-As of 2023, bigger hotels, bigger supermarkets, some museums, and other establishments accept payment by foreign cards.
+Bigger hotels, bigger supermarkets, some museums, and other establishments accept payment by foreign cards.

 However, most still charge 1% to 3% commission even if you pay on a POS terminal.